 The right donor management software can greatly simplify this process, automatically tracking donor and family relationships and syncing information from your online giving form into your donor management system.

 Stewarding memorial donors starts with showing them your appreciation.
 They’ve not only taken the time to support your nonprofit, but they’re also helping to honor the memory of someone who has passed.
 Your donor thank you letters should recognize the gravity of their gift and the positive impact of the person they’re memorializing.

 Keep these tips in mind when drafting thank you letters for memorial donors:

 Personalize the thank you letters

-Add the donor’s name, donation amount, and date of the donation to personalize your message.
-In addition, honor the deceased by including their name and describing their impact on your organization’s cause.
+Add the donor’s name, donation amount and date of the donation to personalize your message.
+In addition, memorialize the deceased by including their name and describing their impact on your organization’s cause.
 For instance, if the individual volunteered with your organization, spotlight specific projects or programs they contributed to and what their role was.

 Be respectful of the situation

 Many donors may be unfamiliar with your nonprofit and the main reason they’re donating is to memorialize the person who passed away.
 Avoid overwhelming them with tons of additional information about your cause — keep your thank you letters focused on the legacy of the person who passed.

 In addition, make sure your follow-up cadence for memorial donors is different from the steps you take for other types of donors.
 Again, these donors might not have a personal affinity for your cause or a strong desire to learn about your mission at the present moment.
 Keep your follow-up communications limited and respectful.
 You can send a message on the anniversary of the memorial donation to reiterate your gratitude and provide a brief update on your organization’s activities.